Chapter Ten: The First Rule

 But then it exploded into my mind, stamping out everything else.
 “Let me OUT of here!!”
 I screamed.

-The Justicar’s voice echoed oddly around the glass walls from the other side of the room.
+The voice of the Justicar echoed oddly around the glass walls.
 “That’s the same thing you said earlier today, are you –”

 “I’m TRAPPED in here, can’t you see it?!”